open-science-org/URI/README.md

 ## Approach
 1. Encapsulate the researcher ID inside the Idea class of Interplanetary Idea System (IPIS) https://github.com/open-science-org/IPIS
-- not feasible at it's current state
+- not feasible at its current state

 2. Use third party service such as CIVIC and LINK
 - CIVIC can be used as an authenticator